 Next adventure: Toddler clock version 2.0

-Vico used his clock in the first three weeks of school, after this period he was used to the new school, kids, and teachers.
-Now, he doesn’t need it anymore.
-Even though he doesn’t need it anymore, I want to make another version of this clock.
-A sturdier and smaller version.
-I’ll be using a very cool multi-colored LED-ring (3cm diameter!) with a very small battery.
-Giuliana, Vico’s little sister, will be going to school in 1,5 years and who knows, maybe the toddler clock will help her too!
+Vico used his clock during the first three weeks of school.
+After this period he was used to the new school, the kids, and the teachers and he didn’t need it anymore.
+Even so, I want to make another version of this clock, a sturdier and smaller version.
+I’ll be using a very cool multi-colored LED ring (3 cm diameter!) with a very small battery.
+Giuliana, Vico’s little sister, will be going to school in 1,5 years and, who knows, maybe the toddler clock will help her too!

 To be continued!

 I’m looking forward to your comments about this Arduino project.
 If you have any tips, ideas or comments, please leave them in the comments section below!